Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Checklist: **

-- All the important actions performed with the mouse can also be done with the keyboard, even if you have to provide a specific alternative for the complex interactions (<i lang = "en"> drag'n'drop </i>, gestures with several fingers on mobile ...) while avoiding countless strikes.
+- All the important actions performed with the mouse can also be done with the keyboard, even if you have to provide a specific alternative for the complex interactions (drag'n'drop, gestures with several fingers on mobile ...) while avoiding countless strikes.
 - Make maximum use of the basic <abbr>HTML</abbr> interactive components (fields, links, buttons), these being natively accessible to the keyboard.
 Otherwise, ensure that the custom components are keyboard operable in a conventional manner.
 - All important actions performed with a mouse must also be reproduced with the keyboard, even complex interactions (drag & drop, mobile touch gestures…).